Developers Learn Modern Deployment Practices in Fun Poker Robot Competition on Heroku

 Sometimes, winning at poker is about speed.
 New players may learn the tricks of the game, becoming smarter and more strategic over time.
 But how fast can they learn?
 Mapping poker to the business world, a company may launch a great new product.
 But can they iterate on it quickly enough to beat a sudden onslaught of competitors?

-Rafael Ördög saw a golden opportunity to help software developers like him become more agile and competitive.
+Rafael Ördög saw a golden opportunity to help fellow software developers become more agile and competitive.
 Through the lens of poker, he wanted to teach developers continuous deployment and lean startup methodologies that can help them deliver at the speed of business today.

 In 2013, Rafael founded Lean Poker, a competitive coding workshop that challenges teams to develop the smartest, most successful poker-playing robot.
 He invites companies to sponsor Lean Poker events for a number of reasons.
 They may want to introduce their engineers to new practices that support an iterative app development strategy.
 They may want to host a public event as a recruiting or marketing opportunity.
 Or, they may want to simply hold a fun, team-building day.